gbroxey/blog/_posts/2023-04-09-lucy-fenwick.md

 ## The Lucy_Hedgehog Algorithm

 Named for Project Euler user Lucy_Hedgehog, this was actually originally an algorithm to compute the sum $$\sum_{p \leq x} p$$.
-You can find [her original post][3] about this in the forum threads for problem 10.
+You can find [their original post][3] about this in the forum threads for problem 10.
 The idea is to describe what happens in a [sieve of Eratosthenes][4] and use what some more people call the "square root trick".

 In the sieve of Eratosthenes, one starts by initializing every integer from $$2$$ to $$x$$ as "maybe prime".